emilorol/locust-openshift/README.md

 # Locust on OpenShift

 Run distributed load tests using Locust and OpenShift.

+Original idea and inspiration came from: https://medium.com/locust-io-experiments/locust-io-experiments-running-in-kubernetes-95447571a550

 ### Seed the project with your data to test